lah7/Ambiant-MATE-Colours/README.md

 ![Screenshot of thte 3 themes using custom colours](.github/screenshot.jpg)

-This small program take the existing `ubuntu-mate-artwork` theme and icons and switches the green colour to one of your choice.
+This small program that takes the existing `ubuntu-mate-artwork` theme and icons and switches the green to a colour of your choice.

 Only these themes are supported: